AryaShesham/SimpleEBS-BE/README.md

 2. Build and start the Docker containers: `docker-compose up --build -d`.

 Visit `http://localhost:8000` in your web browser to access the Dockerized application.

+## Running Tests

+To ensure the quality and reliability of the Event Booking System (EBS) project, test cases are included to test all the business logic for ticket booking process.
+Follow the steps below to run the test cases using pytest:

+1. Enable your virtual environment and install all the dependencies

+2. Navigate to project root directory.

+3. To run all the test cases run `pytest` in the project root directory.

 ## Superuser Access